-What are the different types of IPOs in India?
+What are the Different Types of IPOs in India?

-What are the different types of IPOs in India?
+What are the Different Types of IPOs in India?

 Types of IPOs

-Here are the two types of IPO:
+Here are the two IPO types:

 The initial public offer can take various forms, known as types of IPO, including the fixed price issue, the book building issue, or a combination of the two.